portsoc/hangman-in-branches/README.md

 ### Extracting helper functions into a separate script

 We have created a new file called `helpers.js` to contain all the helper functions.
-These are functions that are not directly related to the game itself.
+These are functions that are not directly related to the game itself (and most importantly do not need access to the `gameState` variable).
+These functions are `safeRemove`, `create`, and `drawKeyboard`.

+We have on purpose kept `randomIndex` and `randomElement` in the `index.js` file.
+This will make sense when you attempt the task mentioned under the <a href="#further-exploration">further exploration</a> section.

 ### Miscellaneous improvements